ruqiang826/fkp_lasagne/README.md

 if you see the picture of loss, you will find the model overfitting, because the train loss get better, but the valid loss do not change.

+I submitted this result, and got a score of 4.02580, ranking at 78th.

 Model 2
 ==============
 the second model use convolutional neural nets.It is much more computationally costly.
 In my GTX960 GPU, it runs for 24 mins.